 Milk is one of the most requested and nutrient-rich food items in food banks, yet there’s a shortage because milk is rarely donated.
 Food bank clients receive the equivalent of less than one gallon of milk per person per year, leaving many families without access to milk’s essential nutrients, including 8 grams of high-quality protein per serving and three of the top nutrients most likely to be missing in the American diet — calcium, vitamin D and potassium.

-Milk companies and dairy farm families have partnered with Feeding America to introduce the Great American Milk Drive — an easy way for you to take action and donate much-needed milk to hungry families in your community.
+Milk companies and dairy farm families have partnered with Feeding America to provide an easy way to donate much-needed milk to hungry families in your community.

 Simply go online at www.GiveAGallon.com to donate milk to those who need it most.
 AND, by entering your zip code, you can ensure that the milk is delivered to a local Feeding America food bank in your community!